Japanese Tsunami and the Amazing Resilience of Japanese People

 The tsunami arrived on the shore at Sendai a mere 10 minutes after the quake, and 30 minutes after the quake at the shorelines of the Iwate and Miyagi prefectures.
 The wave was shockingly huge, reports vary between 10 and 15 meters.
 The series of tsunamis (tsunamis come in sets) penetrated 10 kilometers (6 miles) inland, further than expected.

-In the Land of the Rising Sun the troubles are not over.
-At Fukushima Daiichi plant all six of the plants reactors are experiencing problems following last Friday’s earthquake and tsunami and a radioactive nuclear cloud is spreading.
-Emergency Services are urging people living outside the 20km (12 mile) evacuation zone to stay indoors.
+In the Land of the Rising Sun the troubles were not over.
+At Fukushima Daiichi plant all six of the plants reactors experienced problems following the earthquake and tsunami caused a deadly radioactive nuclear cloud to spread.
+Emergency Services urged people living outside the 20km (12 mile) evacuation zone to stay indoors.

 Japan’s nuclear safety agency required Fukushima plant workers to evacuate the site due to high radiation levels, but the government later upped the legal radiation exposure level, allowing work to continue inside the plant